dSilu/BankingApplicationWithMongoDB/README.md

 - Change your password on your own comfort.

 Note: This is a MongoDB Python project.
-Feel free to comment any necessary changes.
+Suggestions are wellcome.